LGBTQ+ AFFIRMING THERAPY IN SEATTLE

 • Both—and the distinction often doesn't make sense for queer clients.
 Identity, shame, trauma, and relationship patterns are deeply intertwined.

 • Not at all.
 This is a place where exploration is welcome.
+You don't need everything figured out to begin.

 • Even when families eventually accept you, the initial rejection often leaves attachment wounds.
 Late acceptance doesn't erase early harm.
 We work with what your nervous system actually experienced.